chsh2/import_paint_brush/README.md

 It is possible that some brushes are not fully compatible with Blender, and their textures may not fit well.
 In this case, the add-on also provides with some image utilities to modulate the color/alpha channels of imported textures.
 These utilities are available as a menu in the brush tool settings: `[Tool]->[Brush Settings]->[Texture]`.

 <img src="docs/util_menu.png" height=300>

+### Animated Texture

+Some brush formats such as `.gih` and `.sut` allow a single brush to have multiple texture images, which is not natively supported by Blender.
+However, the [Animated Texture Brush](https://extensions.blender.org/add-ons/animated-brush/) add-on makes this possible by loading multiple textures as an image sequence.

+By default, this add-on splits a multi-texture brush into individual ones.
+There is also an option `Import Brush as Image Sequence` that makes the brush compatible with Animated Texture Brush.

 ### Tips